-Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 4 demonstration of additional consultation with the Registered Aboriginal Parties about items i) to iii).
-E72 The methodology required by Condition E70 and the report required by Condition E71 must be provided to the Planning Secretary for information and its results incorporated into the Construction Heritage Management Sub Plan required by Condition 0.
+Cond No. Requirements IEA Comments & Evidence Compliance Status Recommendations Audit 5 E72 significance are found to be present; ii. where impacts cannot be avoided, recommendations for any further investigations or salvage; iii. management and mitigation measures to ensure there are no additional impacts due to preconstruction and construction activities; and demonstration of additional consultation with the Registered Aboriginal Parties about items i) to iii).
+The methodology required by Condition E70 and the report required by Condition E71 must be provided to the Planning Secretary for information and its results incorporated into the Construction Heritage Management Sub Plan required by Condition 0.
 This requirement is included in Section 1 of the Construction Heritage Management Sub Plan.
-Construction Heritage Management Sub-Plan 5-0018-260-PES-00-PL-0008 Revision: 1 Issued: 08/06/2021 Approved by Jake Shackleton as nominee of the Planning Secretary on 17/06/2021.
+Construction Heritage Management Sub-Plan 5-0018-260-PES-00-PL-0008 Revision: 3 Compliant Issued: 14/06/2023 Approved by Steve Fermio in their role as ER on 29/06/2023.
 DPIE letter received 7/04/2021 confirming approval of documents and required consultation and endorsement by the ER and relevant government agencies.
 Evidence of Consultation and responses are outlined in Appendix A of the CHMSP.
-Compliant LAND USE AND PROPERTY E73 Dilapidation Surveys and Rectification The Proponent must undertake dilapidation surveys on the current condition of surface and sub-surface structures owned by third parties and identified at risk from vibration.
-The dilapidation surveys must be prepared by a suitably qualified and experienced person(s).
-ARTC indicated that there have been no dilapidation surveys required during the audit period.
+LAND USE AND PROPERTY E73 Dilapidation Surveys and Rectification The Proponent must undertake dilapidation surveys on the current condition of surface and sub-surface structures owned by third parties and identified at risk from vibration.
+The dilapidation surveys must be prepared No vibration-related dilapidation surveys were undertaken during the audit period.
 Not triggered